Mexico’s Acapulco in health emergency over uncollected trash

 - New law to make California first state to end bail

+Velazquez said the garbage piles were at points where residents normally dumped trash, and said they were cleaned up every day.

-But state officials said they give the city more than $10 million per month.
+But state officials said the piles represented a risk of pests and disease.
+The state said it gives the city an average of more than $10 million per month to handle municipal services.

+Velazquez denied there was a health risk and said criticism of garbage collection was politically motivated; he belongs to a different party than Gov. Hector Astudillo.

 The smell got so bad that authorities began spraying pesticides and spreading quicklime on the trash piles.